pág. 11683

 across different stages or provide specific explanations, making them partial and unclear in illustrating

 from its inception to its evolution into a sustainable industry.
-By adopting a stage-oriented approach,
+By adopting a stage

 this study addresses the earlier research question: “What factors drive local community members to